Kozea/WeasyPrint/docs/features.rst

 CSS Level 2 Revision 1
 ~~~~~~~~~~~~~~~~~~~~~~

-The famous `CSS Level 2 Revision 1`_ specification, best known as CSS 2.1, is
+The `CSS Level 2 Revision 1`_ specification, best known as CSS 2.1, is pretty
-pretty well supported by WeasyPrint.
-Since version 0.11, it passes the famous
+well supported by WeasyPrint.
+Since version 0.11, it passes the famous `Acid2
-`Acid2 Test`_.
+Test`_.

 The CSS 2.1 features listed here are **not** supported: